wojtaszek23/snake-game/README.md

 # snake-game
+[EN]
 Welcome,
-this is my first javascript game, coloquially known as Snake.
+this is my first javascript game, commonly known as Snake.
 If You want to play it, follow the instruction:

 -download ZIP with game